janeczku/docker-machine-vultr/Readme.md

     docker-machine create --driver vultr --vultr-api-key=aa11bb22cc33 --vultr-os-id=159 test-vps

  Alternatively you can use any PXE boot script that you created in your Vultr account panel by supplying it's ID with the `--vultr-pxe-script` flag.
-The operating system booted by your script *must* support cloudinit via ec2 metadata.
+The operating system booted by your script must have Cloud-init enabled and be configured to get user data from ec2 metadata datasource.

  Environment variables and default values: